Two types of tests are commonly used to identify a current infection of SARS-CoV-2, the coronavirus that causes COVID-19.

 Many airports, arenas, theme parks, and other crowded areas provide rapid COVID-19 testing to screen for potential positive cases.
 Rapid tests won’t catch every COVID-19 case, but they can catch at least some cases that would have otherwise gone unnoticed.

 If your rapid test shows that you don’t have the coronavirus but you do have symptoms of COVID-19, it’s possible that you received a false negative.
 It’s a good idea to confirm your negative result with a more accurate PCR test.

 PCR tests are generally more accurate than rapid tests.
 CT scans are rarely used to diagnose COVID-19.
-Antbody tests can be used to diagnose past infection.
+Antibody tests can be used to diagnose past infection.

 PCR covid tests remain the gold standard for diagnosing COVID-19.
 A

 Computed tomography (CT) scans